-is the pseudo-random cyclic shift with cyclic shift index n described in 32.2.3 (Transmitter block diagram).
+is the pseudo-random cyclic shift with cyclic shift index n described in 32.2.3.4 (Symbol Randomizer).
 Its values are specified in Table 32-5 (Values of pseudo-random cyclic shift with cyclic shift index n for the Sync field and HDR Data field) and Table 32-6 (Values of pseudo-random cyclic shift with cyclic shift index n for the LDR Data field).